Camh-git/Tech-returners/Week 4/Mars-rover-project/README.md

 ## Basic controls

+Controlls for the currently implemented vehicles are as follows:

+- Rover - L and R to rotate left or right 90 degrees, M to move forward in the direction you are facing
+- Lander - Standard tool commands only
+- Helicopter - M[x,y] where x and y are the x and y co-ordinates of the target landing spot
+- Plane - M[x,y], similar to the helicopter, but at least one block bordering the target must also be clear to land
+- Satellite - Standard tool commands only
+- Orbiter - M[x] where x is the amount you want to move up or down by (think of it as an inclination change)

+All vehicles can use any of their equiped tools using the command use:toolname, eg: use:Camera

+#### The following console/management commands are also available:

+- listVic/ListVics - prints a list of all currently available vehicles
+- addVic - starts a series of commands to add a new vehicle to the pool (not yet implemented)
+- switchVic:name - changes the currently selected vehicle to the vehicle with a matching name (currently has bugs)
+- use:tool - uses the named tool
+- listTools - lists all tools on the currently selected vehicle
+- help - provides general user help about the system
+- help:vicType - provides help regarding the specified vehicle type
+- exit - exits the programm

 ## Program flow

 The program starts as required in the brief, the user defines the size of the map.